-Where to try: Try it in the heart of Budapest’s Jewish Quarter, at the restaurant Kőleves (Kazinczy u.
-41.)
+Try it in the heart of Budapest’s Jewish Quarter, at the restaurant Kőleves (Kazinczy u.
+41).

-Where to try: Step back in time and try Somlói right at the restaurant where it was created, the Gundel (Gundel Károly út 4).
-Prepare for a royal experience, as the Queen and the Pope have also dined here.
+Step back in time and try Somlói right at the restaurant where it was created, the Gundel (Gundel Károly út 4).
+Prepare for a royal experience, as Queen Elizabeth II of England and Pope John Paul II have also dined here.

 If you are visiting Budapest during summer, you will notice the drink of choice among the locals is fröccs, a basic cocktail of wine and soda water.
 Depending on the wine-to-soda ratio, fröccs can have a dozen different, very creative names.

 Where to try fröccs in Budapest:

 While you can order fröccs at every establishment in Budapest, for the most authentic fröccs experience, visit an open-air bar, like Szimpla (Kazinczy u.
 14), a famous starting point for those going on a city bar crawl that might run long into the night.

 Pálinka is a strong alcoholic beverage, traditionally distilled from plums and pears, in recent times brewers have also tried wild fruits like sloe berries.
 Pálinka is typically enjoyed at the end of a meal to aid digestion.
 Did we mention that only fruit spirits mashed, distilled, matured and bottled in Hungary (and part of Austria) can be called Pálinka?